|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 The next day, A-20s from the squadron that observed the ditching returned to the site on their way to Gusap Airfield.
 From above, they observed the submerged outline of this A-20, but saw no trace of the crew.

 The crew were officially declared dead on February 6, 1946.
-Both crew are memorialized on the tablets of the missing at Manila American Cemetery.
+Both crew are memorialized at Manila American Cemetery on the tablets of the missing.

-During 1982 discovered by Rod Pearce.
+During 1982 this aircraft was located by Rod Pearce.
 The aircraft is intact on a sandy bottom in 60' a quarter mile off Nom plantation (formally Yalau Plantation).

 Rod Pearce adds: